 girlfriend Mary Elizabeth wants him to get serious and settle down.
 But Frank has to raise some money for a new cock - $500 - then he can form a partnership with fellow cocksman Omar Baradansky and make another try for that medal...

-him to recklessness.
+leads him to recklessness.
 On the night before a major fight, he impetuously enters a cockfight that ends badly.
 At that moment, he takes a vow of silence, which he will not break until he can regain his position in the sport.
-Throughout most of the movie,
+Throughout most of

 Warren Oates is truly great in this role.
 His weathered face and ability to portray unsympathetic characters in a likeable manner bring great authority to this film.